linux-kdevops/kdevops-history/playbooks/roles/build_qemu/README.md

 build_qemu
 ==========

-The ansible build-qemu role lets you get and build qemu from source.
+The Ansible build-qemu role lets you get and build QEMU from source.
-This may be desirable if qemu offers a feature which is not yet upstream, which is typically the case for new hardware features.
+This may be desirable if QEMU offers a feature which is not yet upstream, which is typically the case for new hardware features.

 Requirements